 Reduction reduces the size of a tree, often for clearance for utility lines.
-Reducing the height or spread of a tree is best accomplished by a professional arborist.
+Reducing the height or spread of a tree is best accomplished by a professional arborist who will prune back the leaders and branch terminals to lateral branches that are large enough to assume the terminal roles.
 Compared to topping, reduction helps maintain the form and structural integrity of the tree.
 This technique is not appropriate for evergreen trees.